What to Do About Back-to-School Clothes

 If I didn’t know better, I’d say that back-to-school clothes shopping seems like a competition in which parents compete with one another over who has the best-dressed kids.

 But isn’t going to school about getting a good education?
-Yes, I agree that kids don’t have to do this in rags.
+Yes, but kids don’t have to do it in rags.

 But still, there are much better ways to spend $500-plus than on clothes and shoes that they’ll outgrow in a few months.